isomerpages/moe-standrewjuniorsch/_general-information/Suppliers and Vendors/Bus Operators.md

 * Daily School Bus Services based on Not to Exceed Price (i.e. for sending students from home to school and vice versa).

 Bus fares applicable from 1 January 2023 to 31 December 2023:
 ![](/images/bus%20fare%202023.PNG)

-Bus Services for after school activities (i.e. sending students home from school after supplementary lessons / enrichment programmes and Co-Curricular Activities)
+Bus Services for after school activities (i.e. sending students home from school after supplementary lessons / enrichment programmes and Co-Curricular Activities):
 ![](/images/bus%20fare%20-%20after%20school%202023.PNG)